 |Focus on academic study||Gain valuable work and life experience and useful additions to resume|

 |Will take CS 100 or similar CS course (as of Fall 2014 this will no longer be a requirement)|

 Students may request co-op when they apply for entry into an Honours English academic plan (at the end of 1B or start of 2A term) with a minimum average of 70% in their English courses.
 They will complete a further six terms of study on campus and a minimum of four work terms and four work term reports.
 An employer evaluation is required for each work term undertaken.
 This chart shows the English co-op sequence:

 At the conclusion of each co-op work term, returning students must submit a work report for credit.
 To graduate with a co-op designation, undergraduates must submit four satisfactory reports.
-Submit your work report, either in hard copy or by email, to the department's Undergraduate Coordinator, (room HH 251).
+Submit your work report to the dropbox on Learn.
 You do not need to submit the report to your employer unless the employer makes that a requirement.

 Details of the Work Report